 The BCI Celtic sword was a blade that really caught my eye when I paid a visit to the Forge in Pangasinan, the Philippines.
+There it was, along side 6 other finely crafted swords - second from the right.

 Review by SBG Member Brian Weiss